 We’re in bootstrapped startup mode.
 Our goal is to build a collective of like-minded women who help each other go with the jumble and flow.
 In 2020, our top goals are to build awareness and audience, develop perimenopause resources, and host our first event.

 Hi!
 I’m Amy Cuevas Schroeder, an entrepreneurial writer and fundinavian decorator who’s navigating the ups and downs of perimenopause.
 I live in the Chicago burbs with my husband (Martin, a social worker) and our twin daughters.
-I work for Abstract, a collaborative design software company.
-Abstract is a remote company with the most inspiring culture I’ve ever experienced.
+By day, I work in editorial content strategy and have worked for companies including Etsy, Minted, Abstract, West Elm, NYLON, and Pitchfork.
+(View my portfolio.)

 I’ve been to Venus and back